arielf/learning-to-learn/README.md

 solutions.
 You're encouraged to try and solve the problems yourself, before looking at the solutions below.

-## A trivial classifier
+## Problem #1: a trivial classifier in 2D

-Let's start with the simplest problem: 2 diagonally opposite clusters.
+Let's start with the simplest problem: 2 diagonally opposite clusters in two dimensions `(x1, x2)`.

 The challenge is to design a learner that will separate the orange vs. blue clusters in an optimal way.